 How would you look to see if your work has been misappropriated?

 If you want to search if someone has deliberately taken your work, there are plenty of on-line checkers available.
 Simply type “plagiarism tools” into your search engine.
 Or, (as I did) take a sentence of your writing (truncate it to 5-10 words), put it in quotes, and put that into your search engine.
-Search engines are good enough today that they’ll usually find that string of words somewhere on-line.

-What can you do to prevent your work from being ripped off.
+What can you do to prevent your work from being ripped off?

 Not much.
-Once an author posts their webpage on-line, then some believe the content is theirs for the taking.
+Once an author posts their webpage on-line, many believe that content is theirs for the taking.
 Should you copyright your work?
 That’s not necessary since your written work is owned by you as soon as it’s written.
 See U.S. Copyright Protections: 10 Q & A. Another good source is to download Circular 38B from the U.S. Copyright Office.
 (By the way, if you do post a written work using a copyright mark, be sure it’s used properly.
 Meaning, format it correctly.
 It’ll give you added protection.)

 Most of us assume that using a password protected document, or using Adobe’s Digimarc or DMCA Watermarker copyright protection can help.
 It could, to a point.
-But when it comes down to it, despite the tricks and software available to get around these security features, the thief only has to print out a hard copy (even if they buy it from you), scan it, then they’ve got a good enough copy to resell it as theirs.
+But when it comes down to it, despite the tricks and software available to get around these security features, the thief only has to print out a hard copy (even if they buy it from you), scan it, modify it, then they’ve got a good enough copy to resell it as theirs.

 If you have a website, there are CSS tricks you can use to prevent your content from being copied.
 If it’s an e-book theft resulting in loss of income, then there are many sources for advice.
 Many authors that have experienced that and have written about it, while providing their personal advice.
 For one: https://inkwelleditorial.com/prevent-ebook-theft

-Taking away their incentive to steal.
+Taking away their incentive to steal

 Preventive measures might deter people from stealing your work if they knew the consequences, explains Dupli Checker (duplichecker.com).
 From their section “Deter Users from Plagiarizing,” they explain, “For users to prevent plagiarism, they first need to be aware of the use and consequences of plagiarism.
 Knowing the consequences will reduce the likelihood of deliberate attempts to copy others’ work.”